adtork/Jeremy-Azure-lab/boot-specific-NVA-version/readme.md

 # Azure CLI to find a NVA Marketplace image.
-In this example, we will search
+In this example, we will search Azure East for a Cisco ASA version.

 **Fill in Azure region**